-QuickBooks is similarly built around tracking all your expenses: It sorts transactions into tax categories, and links photos of receipts to the transactions they represent, generating a variety of reports from the raw data.
-One extra perk QuickBooks offers?
-Its mobile app uses smartphone GPS to automatically track miles driven, creating a report that logs accurate business trip deductions.
+QuickBooks is similarly built around tracking all your expenses: It sorts transactions into tax categories and links photos of receipts to the transactions they represent, generating a variety of reports from the raw data.
+QuickBooks' mobile app also users smartphone GPS to automatically track miles driven, creating a report that logs accurate business trip deductions.

 Invoicing and Payments

 When invoicing, any automated processes are a huge boon: They help businesses establish regular billing periods or send follow-up reminders with as little effort as possible, saving employees time to do their real work.